flags

 2 would speak Japanese

-78 people would have a place to shelter them
+78 people would have an adequate place to shelter them

 from the wind and the rain, but 22 would not